FinBoWa/Silverplate/README.md

 using Foundation 3 from Zurb as a front-end framework to kickstart a nice website.

-It really is only a boilerplate, so don't expect a fully flegded theme here.
+It really is only a boilerplate, so don't expect a fully fledged theme here.

 Installation Instructions